YunanZhu/Pytorch-TestRankIQA/README.md

 ## News
 - We have released our recent work [RecycleD](https://github.com/YunanZhu/RecycleD).
 It has been accepted to *[ACM MM 2021 brave new ideas](https://2021.acmmm.org/brave-new-ideas-proposals)*.
   It is an opinion-unaware non-reference IQA method which is based on the pre-trained discriminator of WGAN.
+  It may interest you if you are trying to use or study RankIQA.

 ## Prerequisites
 * Win10 (Not tested on Ubuntu yet)